 - Senior Seminar

 - Health and Physical Education

-In addition to the regular curriculum, early college options are available in English, history, math and science.
-A particularly noteworthy option in the curriculum is a school trip to Europe for juniors and seniors.
+In addition to the regular curriculum, early college options are available in English, history, math, and science.
+A featured supplement to the curriculum is a school trip to Europe for juniors and seniors.